 The Red Devils had won just four matches at that stage, drawing five and losing a further four.
 It was painfully obvious that the team lacked something creative in the absence of the injured Paul Pogba with United continuously struggling to break teams down and finish off an opponent.

-The signing of Bruno Fernandes and the arrival of Odion Ighalo marked a significant shift in United’s season with the man from Old Trafford going on a nine-game unbeaten streak which featured six victories and three draws as well as two 5-0 scorelines.
+The signing of Bruno Fernandes and the arrival of Odion Ighalo marked a significant shift in United’s season with the men from Old Trafford going on a nine-game unbeaten streak which featured six wins and three draws as well as two 5-0 scorelines.

-United had finally built up some momentum before the COVID-19 pandemic brought about a pause in the season.
+United had finally built up some momentum before the COVID-19 pandemic brought a pause to the season.

 With the negatives, you must always look for positives and in United’s case, the break meant a return to fitness for Marcus Rashford and Paul Pogba.